How to Install Travertine Tile?

 Travertine tile installation for the floor requires patience and precision.
 You cannot do it in a rush or else may have to face an uneven and ugly floor tile layout.
 Floors in general have to face heavy traffic so it is important to ensure that each tile is properly placed and leveled.

-Adhesive is an essential element of tiling be it travertine floor tiles or wall tiles installation.
-A good adhesive for floor tile will assure you that the tiles are sticking to the wall.
+Adhesive is an essential element of tiling, be it travertine floor tiles or wall tiles installation.
+A good adhesive for floor tile will assure you that the tiles stick to the wall.
 Use a notched trowel to spread thin-set mortar on the floor.
 Before you place the tiles, work in small sections to keep the adhesive from drying out.

-Start to lay the tiles into the adhesives.
+Start to lay the tiles into the adhesive.
 Pressing down slightly and using spacers between each tile will help you to keep the grout lines even.
-Use a level after placing a few tiles to ensure an even and flushed tiles.
-If you notice an uneven tile then lift it and remove the adhesive as needed.
+Use a level after placing a few tiles to ensure even and flush tiles.
+If you notice an uneven tile, then lift it and remove the adhesive as needed.

 Once everything is set, leave the room for at least 24 hours.
 Let the tiles set on the adhesives.
 It is recommended to leave the room or area for a full day for even better bonding of tiles.